plotly/plotly.py/doc/python/annotated-heatmap.md

 ### Annotated Heatmaps with plotly.express and px.imshow

-These examples use [px.imshow](/python/imshow) to create Annotated Heatmaps. px.imshow is the best way creating heatmaps with z-annotations.
+These examples use [px.imshow](/python/imshow) to create Annotated Heatmaps. px.imshow is the recommended way to create heatmaps with z-annotations.

 #### Basic Annotated Heatmap for z-annotations

 After creating a figure with `px.imshow`, you can add z-annotations with `.update_traces(texttemplate="%{z}")`.